How great examples can create big problems

 But what about when you have had great life experiences, wonderful ones even, do these only create wonderful outcomes?
 Does a stable family situation in the past create stability in your current family?
 Does a wonderful example of love create a wonderful family, loving husband or wife, nice kids?
 Not always.
 Our minds can create the worst from the best, completely unintentionally and out of conscious awareness of course, still …the worst.

 ‘I am expecting a loving family life, that’s the basis of everything’, she replied.
-‘Lately I am afraid that I will become one of those mothers who will not see her daughter, when she grows up much.’ ’I mean I had a wonderful childhood myself, but I am having these thoughts.’
-‘I respond mean to my daughter in return, I say things like you are spoiled, you never do what we ask, you are selfish, and I get angry.
-Sometimes I get really angry and my husband needs to take over, but now we have taken away her phone and that hurt her, so we are hoping she will listen now.’
+‘Lately I am afraid that I will become one of those mothers who will not see her daughter, when she grows up much’.
+‘I mean I had a wonderful childhood myself, but I am having these thoughts’.
+‘I respond mean to my daughter in return.’
+‘I say things like: you are spoiled, you never do what we ask, you are selfish, and I get angry.
+Sometimes I get really angry and my husband needs to take over.
+But now we have taken away her phone and that should hurt her.
+So we are hoping she will listen now.’

 ‘Well it means that I have failed as a mother, and honestly I do not consider myself as the best of mothers.
 It’s like my daughter does not care about a loving family life, don’t I mean anything to her?’

-Suddenly her memories took over and she remembered her mother who passed away years ago.
+Suddenly her memories took over and she remembered her deceased mother that passed away years ago.
 ‘I can’t disappoint her’, she cried.
 ‘I owe it to her memory; I need to pass on her legacy.
 My mother, you know, was loving, warm and good and I am failing to pass that on to my own family.
-My children will turn away from me and I will have none of that love and warmth.’
+My children will turn away from me and I will have none of that love and warmth’.

 ‘It feels as if I am not valuable as mother, because I am not like my mother, I fail, make mistakes and it can only end up in disaster.’

 ‘Do you feel valuable as a mother when you are with your youngest?’, I asked.
 ‘Yes’, she replied.
-‘How do know that this is true?’
-‘Well of course I know, I feel it’s true, it’s just a knowing.’
-‘And you do not have that feeling, that knowing with your oldest one?’
+‘How do know that this is true’?
+‘Well of course I know, I feel it’s true, it’s just a knowing’.
+‘And you do not have that feeling, that knowing with your oldest one’?
 ‘No’ she said.
 ‘Have you ever asked your youngest that you are valuable as mother to her?’, I asked.
 ‘No, I haven’t’, she said.
 ‘So how do you know?’, I kept going.

 ‘So, when you think about all of this, what is it you would like to achieve?’

 ‘Great’ examples and life experiences can be just as limiting as ‘bad’ life experiences.
 A great example of ‘love’ can trigger a constant dissatisfaction because you are lacking this ideal or are unable to create this yourself.
-When this happens with our partners or lovers it is easier to blame them for the dissatisfaction as if they are the cause of our unhinged emotions.
+When this happens with our partners or lovers it is easier to blame them for the dissatisfaction.
+As if they are the cause of our unhinged emotions.
 At the heart of our predictions of how our love life should be are the concepts you have in the back of your mind.
-Good or bad, seems to matter less than how these play out in your predictions, because in the end, we are not responding to reality, but to our predictions of reality.
+Good or bad, seems to matter less than how these play out in your predictions.
+Because in the end, we are not responding to reality, but to our predictions of reality.